-- (d) "conflict of interest" means a situation in which a Member has competing interests or loyalties between the Member's personal or private interests and his or her public interests as an elected representative such that it might influence his or her decision in a particular matter; - (e) "Council" means the council for the Town; - (f) "frivolous" includes something that is not worthy of serious consideration or that is of little or no importance, due to its lack of seriousness or sense; - (g) "Member" means a Member of the Council for the Town; - (h) "non-pecuniary interest" means a private or personal interest that a Member may have that is non-financial in nature and that would be considered by a reasonable person, apprised of all the circumstances, as being likely to influence the Member's decision in any matter in which the non-pecuniary interest arises, and may include, but is not limited to, an interest that arises from a relationship with a person or entity; - (i) "parent" means a person who has demonstrated a settled intention to treat a child as a member of his or her family whether or not that person is the natural parent of the child; - (j) "spouse" means a person to whom the person is married or with whom the person is living in a conjugal relationship outside marriage; - (k) "staff" means the CAO and all commissioners, officers, directors, managers, supervisors and all individual members of staff, whether full-time, part-time, contract, seasonal or volunteer, as well as agents and consultants acting in furtherance of the Town's business and interest; - (I) "Town" means The Corporation of the Town of Pelham; - (m) "vexatious" includes something that is instituted without sufficient grounds and serving only to cause annoyance, frustration or worry.
+- (d) "Conflict of interest" means a situation in which a Member has competing interests or loyalties between the Member's personal or private interests and his or her public interests as an elected representative such that it might influence his or her decision in a particular matter; - (e) "Council" means the council for the Town; - (f) "Frivolous" includes something that is not worthy of serious consideration or that is of little or no importance, due to its lack of seriousness or sense; - (g) "Fully Vaccinated" means having received the full series of a COVID-19 vaccine or combination of COVID-19 vaccines approved by the World Health Organization (WHO) (e.g., two doses of a two-dose vaccine series, or one dose of a single-dose vaccine series) or the National Advisory Committee on Immunizations; and having received the final dose of the COVID-19 vaccine series at least 14 days prior, and as may be amended from time to time (i.e. the approval of a booster); - (h) "Human Rights Code Exemption" is the protected ground of Creed (i.e. Religion) under the Human Rights Code being practices, beliefs and observances that are part of a faith or religion that shall be determined in accordance with the COVID-19 Vaccine Creed Exemption Form.
+It does not include personal, moral, ethical, or political views; - (i) "Medical Exemption" means the medical conditions as outlined in the Medical Exemption to Decline the COVID-19 Vaccine Form; - (j) "Member" means a Member of the Council for the Town; - (k) "Non-pecuniary interest" means a private or personal interest that a Member may have that is non-financial in nature and that would be considered by a reasonable person, apprised of all the circumstances, as being likely to influence the Member's decision in any matter in which the non-pecuniary interest arises, and may include, but is not limited to, an interest that arises from a relationship with a person or entity; - (I) "Parent" means a person who has demonstrated a settled intention to treat a child as a member of his or her family whether or not that person is the natural parent of the child; - (m) "Proof of Vaccination" means documentation issued by the Ontario Ministry of Health, other province or territory or international equivalent indicating individual immunization status against the COVID-19 virus; - (n) "Spouse" means a person to whom the person is married or with whom the person is living in a conjugal relationship outside marriage;

+- (o) "Staff" means the CAO and all commissioners, officers, directors, managers, supervisors and all individual members of staff, whether full-time, part-time, contract, seasonal or volunteer, as well as agents and consultants acting in furtherance of the Town's business and interest; - (p) "Town" means The Corporation of the Town of Pelham; - (q) "Vexatious" includes something that is instituted without sufficient grounds and serving only to cause annoyance, frustration or worry.